Areefin1/Student-Record-Management-System/README.md

 ## How to use it:

 1. First download all the necessary files.
-2. Run/execute tester.java file in your code editor.
+2. Run/execute the tester.java file in your code editor.
 3. When prompted to enter a file name, simply enter the text file provided: student.txt

 Enjoy.